tomassirio/ListBot/README.md

     * $multi-remove <element> <element> - removes multiple elements \in a list
     * $remind <time_in_minutes> <component>: adds a component to the list and reminds you of it in n minutes
 ```

+## :star: Getting started

+### :computer: Installation

+Learn how to create a Discord bot and get a valid token [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).

+### :floppy_disk: To get started locally, follow these instructions:

+1. Clone to your local computer using `git`.
+2. Make sure you have Node installed; see instructions [here](https://nodejs.org/en/download/).
+3. Make also sure that you have MongoDB installed; see instructions [here](https://docs.mongodb.com/manual/installation/).
+4. Create a copy of the `.env.example` file named `.env` found in `./src/config/.env.example` and replace the placeholders with your bot token and MongoDB credentials
+5. Run `npm install` to install all dependencies
+6. Run `npm run dev` to start server as `development` environment or `npm run start` for `production`

 ### :ship: Docker